ch0ripain/react-essentials/README.md

   );
 }
 ```
+> [!NOTE]
+> Props in React are immutable, meaning they cannot be changed by the component that receives them.
+This immutability promotes predictable behavior and encourages reusable components.
+If a component needs to update its output based on user interactions, it should manage its own state instead.

 ## 🔄 State
 State is a React hook that enables components to manage and display dynamic changes.
 You first define the initial state based on your requirements.
 To update the state, you utilize a function provided by the useState hook, allowing the component to re-render with new data.